eddievelasquez/IntercodeToolbox/Intercode.Toolbox.TemplateEngine/README.md

 - `CLR_VERSION` - Gets the version of the Common Language Runtime as returned by the `Environment.Version` property.
 - `ENV` - Gets the value of the environment variable specified by the argument as returned by the `Environment.GetEnvironmentVariable(String)` method.

-If any macro value generator throws an exception, the macro's value will be the exception's error message.
+If any macro value generator throws an exception, the macro's value will be set to the exception's error message.

 ### `MacroProcessor` class